VNG-Realisatie/nlx/docs/docs/use-nlx/enable-pricing.md

 Before you can use the finance page make sure to [enable transaction logs](./enable-transaction-logs).

-Currently we only support one database for all transaction logs.
+Currently, we only support one database for all transaction logs.

 ## Enable the transaction-log